Microsoft/azure-docs.pt-pt/articles/active-directory/devices/manage-stale-devices.md

 ---
-title: Como gerenciar dispositivos obsoletos no Azure AD | Microsoft Docs
+title: How to manage stale devices in Azure AD | Microsoft Docs
-description: Saiba como remover dispositivos obsoletos do banco de dados de dispositivos registrados no Azure Active Directory.
+description: Learn how to remove stale devices from your database of registered devices in Azure Active Directory.
 services: active-directory
 ms.service: active-directory
 ms.subservice: devices